 Valiano (Land Use Element) (Approved July 25, 2018)

-County-initiated GPAs that may be heard in 2018
+County-initiated GPAs that may be heard in the future

 - Each proposed GPA project, batched or not, is required to go through the same level of analysis during the planning process